jeethsoni/google-food-API/README.md

 ### **Description**

-A custom search API for food items.
-Enter the food item name you would like to search on, it will do its magic and insert the name, website link, author and description in Excel Sheet.
+Discover a personalized search API designed specifically for food items.
+Simply input the name of the food item you're interested in, and watch as it effortlessly populates an Excel sheet with the item's name, website link, author details, and a brief description.

 ### **How does it work?**

-* Step one, I set up my Google developer account, created an `API key` and enabled the custom search API.
+* I set up my Google developer account, created an `API key`, and enabled the custom search API.
 I also created my custom search programmable engine and grabbed the `CX` ID.

 * In my `main.py`, I defined a function called `custom_search` with a `search` parameter.
-I loaded the API Key from my `.env` file and built a service object to interact with Google using `build`` serivce that google provides.
-Then, called the `list` method on `service.cse`, passed the `search` and `CX ID` to search on my custom search engine and returned the result.
+I loaded the API Key from my `.env` file and built a service object to interact with Google using the `build` service that Google provides.
+Then, I called the `list` method on `service.cse`, passed the `search` and `CX ID` to search on my custom search engine, and returned the result.

 * I called the `custom_search` function and passed the `search` variable into my main function.
-I stored the results as `json` file.
+I stored the results as `JSON` file.

-* For parsing the JSON and exporting it into Excel, I created a function called `excel_helper`.
-I used `xlsxwriter` module to help me parse the JSON data.
-I created a workbook with the help of `workbook` class that xlswriter provides.
-I used a while loop for the item count.
-In my program, I am grabbing the very first item in the search result.
-To insert selected columns, I used for loop to iterate over each item in the list of columns created and insert it using `.write ` method.
-To insert rows, I used two for loops, one for the title and link column and the second for the remaining columns.
+* Python parser searches Google API and exports JSON data into an excel spreadsheet.

 This is how the magic happens 😄